There is evidence that EMFs produced by home wiring, appliances, cell phones, and other devices harm the brain. Take these steps to reduce your risk.

-But there is an even bigger issue here — how all your electronics affect your brain health, beyond just cell phone use.
+But there is an even bigger issue here — how all your electronics affect your brain health, beyond just mobile phone use.

 Electromagnetic Fields (EMFs) and the Brain

 Whenever an electric current flows through a wire, an electromagnetic field (EMF) is created.
-EMFs are produced by electricity flowing through power lines, home wiring, appliances, cell phones, and other electrical devices.
+EMFs are produced by electricity flowing through power lines, home wiring, appliances, mobile phones, and other electrical devices.

 Radio frequency (RF) is one specific range of frequency of electromagnetic energy used in many types of wireless technologies — including cordless phones, radar, GPS devices, cell phones, and radio and TV broadcasts.

 And your delicate brain cells are exposed to it all.

 Here are some of the known ways EMF exposure harms your brain:

 EMFs create free radicals — unattached oxygen molecules that attack your cells much in the same way that oxygen causes metal to rust.
 (1)